Why Study Chinese?

 What Does the Chinese Program Offer?

-- A multicultural setting in which to study Chinese, including many international students and visiting scholars from China who live on campus, as well as excellent collections of Chinese arts at the Peabody Essex Museum in dowtown Salem.
+A multicultural setting in which to study Chinese, including many international students and visiting scholars from China who live on campus, as well as excellent collections of Chinese arts at the Peabody Essex Museum in downtown Salem.